- Our Approach

 - Adler Graduate School is not able to evaluate transcripts and suggest courses for SAL; it is the responsibility of the SAL to inform the Admissions Coordinator of their desired first-term course(s).
 SAL are free to register themselves for courses in subsequent terms.

-- In the event that a SAL would like to register for a course with a prerequisite, the student must submit a syllabus from a previously completed course they believe meets the prerequisite(s) to Dr. Solange Ribeiro, Chief Academic Officer, for evaluation.
+- In the event that a SAL would like to register for a course with a prerequisite, the student must submit a syllabus from a previously completed course they believe meets the prerequisite(s) to Dr. Nicole Randick, VP of Academic Affairs, for evaluation.

 - SAL must maintain 3.0 GPA and meet dispositional requirements to continue taking courses at Adler Graduate School.